-- the n3gPathSwitchSupportInd IE if the n3gPathSwitchSupportInd was set to true in the request and the SMF supports non-3GPP access path switching as specified in clause 4.22.2.2.1 of 3GPP TS 23.502 [3].
+- the n3gPathSwitchSupportInd IE if the n3gPathSwitchSupportInd was set to true in the request and the SMF supports non-3GPP access path switching as specified in clause 4.22.2.2.1 of 3GPP TS 23.502 [3];

+- the hcnTunnelInfo IE or cnTunnelInfo IE with the UL N9 Tunnel CN information of the UPF controlled by the H-SMF or SMF respectively, expect for when Control Plane CIoT 5GS Optimisation is enabled and data delivery via NEF is selected for this PDU session.

+- the additionalCnTunnelInfo IE with additional UL N9 tunnel CN information of the UPF controlled by the H-SMF or SMF if a MA-PDU session is established for a UE registered over both 3GPP access and Non-3GPP access.

 Editor' Note: The need to populate n3gPathSwitchSupportInd between the V-SMF and the H-SMF is FFS.